-Manual bidding lets you manually set bids at the ad group level, for individual keywords, or for ad placements, so you know you’re bidding for the clicks that mean the most to you.
-WIth automated bidding, you can set a daily budget and then have AdWords automatically adjust your bids to get the most clicks or conversions possible within your budget.
+Manually set bids at the ad group level, for individual keywords, or for ad placements, so you know you’re bidding for most important clicks.
+With automated bidding, you can set a daily budget and then have AdWords automatically adjust your bids to get the most clicks or conversions possible within your budget.
 Three tools to use for CPC bids:

-- Keyword Planner shows you how often some keywords get searched and gives you cost estimates at a glance.
+2. Keyword Planner How often keywords get searched and cost estimate.

-- First-page bid estimates help you see how much you may need to bid to put your ad on the first page of Google search results.
+3. The first-page bid estimates Needed bid to be on the first page of Google search results.

 Once you’ve identified which keywords, locations, times, and devices are getting good results, you can adjust your bids accordingly.
 For instance, if a keyword has a low average CPC but each click converts well, you may try increasing its max CPC bid.
 This could improve the ad’s average position for that keyword, giving your ads more exposure and potentially increasing your ROI.
 If you want to drive visits to your website, focus on clicks and use CPC bidding.
 Determine a competitive bid for each keyword by using a tool like the Keyword Planner.

-- Ad clicks and conversions: Viewable-cost-per-impression (vCPM): Bid to increase impressions, the opportunity for your ad to be seen by potential customers.
-(For an impression to be “viewable,” at least 50 percent of your ad must show for at least one second for display ads and at least two seconds for video ads).
+3. Ad clicks and conversions: Viewable-cost-per-impression (vCPM): Bid to increase impressions.
+For an impression to be “viewable,” at least 50 percent of your ad must show for at least one second for display ads and at least two seconds for video ads).

-- Ad views: Cost-per-engagement (CPE) Bid to increase lightbox expansions or interactions with pre-expanded ads, set the max bid amount you’ll pay for this customer engagement.
+4. Ad views: Cost-per-engagement (CPE) Bid to increase lightbox expansions or interactions with pre-expanded ads.

-Use conversion tracking or Google Analytics.
-Manual bidding requires monitoring, and these tools will give you the data you can use to make informed bids.
+Use conversion tracking or Google Analytics for monitoring to make informed bids.
 Decide bid amounts with the CPC column in your AdWords account to determine your starting bids.
-(If you don’t have any data in your account yet, use the Keyword Planner).
-Determine a bid strategy based on your goals.
+Use the Keyword Planner) to Determine a bid strategy based on your goals.

-- Ad conversions – Maximize clicks automatically set your bids to help get as many clicks as possible within your budget.
-It can increase site visits and increase clicks on low-traffic terms.
+- Ad conversions – Maximize clicks automatically set bids to get as many clicks as possible in your budget to increase site visits and increase clicks on low-traffic terms.

 - Ad visibility – Target search page location automatically sets your bids to help increase the chances that your ads appear at the top of the page or on the first page of search results.
 Target outranking share automatically sets your bid to outrank other domains in search results pages.

 - Ad clicks – Target cost-per-acquisition (CPA) automatically sets bids to help get as many conversions as possible at the target CPA you set.
-(Some conversions may cost more or less than your target).
 Enhanced cost-per-click (ECPC) automatically adjusts your manual bids to try to maximize conversions.
-This strategy helps increase conversions while letting you stay in control of your keyword bids.

-- Ad revenue – Target return on ad spend (ROAS) bids more where AdWords estimates ads are more likely to lead to a sale, aiming to get as much ROAS as possible.
+- Ad revenue – Target return on ad spend (ROAS) bids more where AdWords estimates ads are more likely to lead to a sale.

 Make sure to consolidate your ad groups, create early conversions, and avoid frequent changes to bidding options.